matthewjosephtaylor/mjt-thoughts/art/all-art-contextual.md

 When painting, what is the 'right color' to use?

-When singing, what is the 'right tempo' to sing in?
+When singing, what is the 'right key' to sing in?

 When choosing a pair of shoes, what is the 'right style' to choose?